agama-project/agama/rust/README.md

-# Agama Command Line and DBus Interface
+# Agama Command Line and D-Bus Interface

 This project aims to build a command-line interface for [Agama](https://github.com/yast/agama), a service-based Linux installer featuring a nice web interface.
-The second aim is dbus service that does not depend heavily on YaST to reduce memory consumption and also provide better performance.
+The second aim is D-Bus service that does not depend heavily on YaST to reduce memory consumption and also provide better performance.

 ## Code organization